Isospin Pomeranchuk effect and the entropy of collective excitations in twisted bilayer graphene: Acknowledgments

 \section{Acknowledgments}

 The authors acknowledge discussions with S. Kivelson, A. Macdonald, B. Spivak, and M. Zaletel, as well as experimental assistance from H. Polshyn and C. Tshirhart.
 Y.S. acknowledges the support of the Elings Prize Fellowship from the California NanoSystems Institute at University of California, Santa Barbara.
 K.W. and T.T. acknowledge support from the Elemental Strategy Initiative conducted by the MEXT, Japan and the CREST (JPMJCR15F3), JST.
-Experimental work at UCSB was supported by the ARO under MURI W911NF-16-1-0361.
+Transport and fabrication experiments at UCSB were supported by the ARO under MURI W911NF-16-1-0361.
+Thermodynamic measurements were supported by the National Science Foundation under \# DMR-1654186.
 A.F.Y. acknowledges the support of the David and Lucille Packard Foundation under award 2016-65145.
-EB was supported by the European Research Council (ERC) under grant HQMAT (grant no. 817799), and by the US-Israel Binational Science Foundation (BSF) under the NSF-BSF DMR program (grant no. \# DMR-1608055). \oldaddcontentsline \oldaddcontentsline [3]{}
+EB was supported by the European Research Council (ERC) under grant HQMAT (grant no. 817799), and by the US-Israel Binational Science Foundation (BSF) under the NSF-BSF DMR program (grant no. \# DMR-1608055).
+X. L. and J.I.A.L are supported by Brown University. \oldaddcontentsline \oldaddcontentsline [3]{}